Vulnerable wrecks of Lake Neuchâtel 1/3 (Switzerland, 2019)

-Swiss lakes are world-renowned for their archaeological wealth from the prehistoric pile dwellings era, when people from the Neolithic to the Bronze Age built their villages on lakeside stilts.
+Swiss lakes are world-renowned for their rich archaeological heritage from the time of the pile dwellings, when Neolithic to Bronze Age people built their villages on stilts on the lake shores.

 For the thousands of years that followed, people used Swiss lakes as trade routes.
-A precious aid for transporting goods that are too large or heavy for difficult land routes, such as blocks of stone extracted from the Jura.
+A precious aid for transporting goods, especially heavy or large objects.
+Blocks of stone extracted from the Jura quarries would have been difficult to carry on roads.
 Whether during the Gallo-Roman period, the Middle Ages, or the late periods, many ships did not reach their destination and sank to be quickly forgotten, buried under the sediments.

 Ever changing lakes